Prem-ium/Auto-StockTrader/README.md

         <img src="https://raw.githubusercontent.com/Prem-ium/youtube-analytics-bot/main/output-examples/media/coffee-logo.png" alt="Buy Me A Coffee" img width="15%">
 </a>

 Your generous donations will greatly assist me in covering the expenses associated with developing new features and promoting the project to a broader audience.
 I extend my heartfelt gratitude to all those who have already contributed.
-Top contributors may get access to early builds and features of this project.
-Thank you for your unwavering support!
+Top contributors may get access to early builds and features of this project such as dynamic account handling, master `.side` files with all automations in one file, etc. Thank you for your unwavering support!

 # Disclaimer